Internet in Singapore: Broadband access

 In a government-led initiative to connect the island in a high-speed broadband network using various mediums such as fibre, DSL and cable, the Singapore ONE project was formally announced in June 1996, and commercially launched in June 1998.
 By December 1998, Singapore ONE is available nationwide with the completion of the national fibre optics network.

-In 1997, commercial trials for SingTel ATM-based "SingTel Magix" service were undertaken in March, before being launched in June.
+In 1997, commercial trials for SingTel ADSL-based "SingTel Magix" service were undertaken in March, before being launched in June.
 Also in June, Singapore Cable Vision commenced trials for its cable modem based services, before being commercially deployed in December 1999.
 Singtel's ADSL service was subsequently rolled out on a nationwide scale in August 2000.

 In 2006, M1 introduced its broadband services.

 In November 2014, ViewQwest unveiled plans for a 2 Gbit/s fibre broadband service for households in Singapore, offering the country's fastest internet connection in the market.
 In March 2015, the service was officially launched making it the world's fastest home broadband plan alongside Japan.

 Cable and ADSL services were withdrawn permanently in June 2016, with existing customers slowly being phased out.
 Singtel has announced complete shutdown and transfer of its ADSL customers by April 2018.
 StarHub has announced complete shutdown of cable customers by June 2019.

+In January 2016, M1 introduced the first 10 Gbit/s fibre broadband service for businesses, offering the country's first fibre broadband service exceeding 2 Gbit/s.

 In August 2016, Colt launched dedicated bandwidth, business-grade internet services for enterprises in Singapore.

 In August 2018, Singapore's broadband speed of 181.47 Mbit/s was ranked the highest in the world.